ezzylan/aml-assignments/README.md

-# AML Individual Assignments
+# AML Assignments

-This repo consists of individual assignments for the Advanced Machine Learning course under Universiti Malaya.
+This repo consists of individual and group assignments for the Advanced Machine Learning course under Universiti Malaya.